hauva69/pgn4web/README.txt

 ABOUT

-PGN4WEB is a javascript tool showing chess PGN games as a graphical chessboard in websites and blogs.
+PGN4WEB is a javascript chess games viewer for websites, blogs and live games broadcast.

 It comes as software package you can to your website or blogsite, but also provides a very simple board generator web tool helping you adding chess